binkley/kotlin-rational/README.md

 (ratio, fraction) classes for Kotlin, that is ℚ, akin to `BigInteger` (ℤ) and `BigDecimal` (ℝ) in the JDK.

-*DISCLAIMER* This code has not been vetted by a mathematician in the way that the JDK's `BigDecimal` or `BigDecimal` have been.
+*DISCLAIMER* This code has not been vetted by a numerical analyst in the ways that the JDK's `BigDecimal` or `BigDecimal` have been.
+For example, `sqrt` behaves poorly for extrema.
 It is a pleasure project, not a reviewed library.

 The build is obsessive.
 The author uses this library to try better ways for building locally, and building in CI with GitHub: the goal of the build is to